noahpierau/articles/decred-messaging-proposal.md

 There is a [new RFP](https://proposals.decred.org/proposals/91becea) on Politiea that aims to solicit community feedback around Decred's messaging and includes an [example post](https://gist.github.com/RichardRed0x/22c584e7fd9413c1a3f3284069998892) that iterates some of the copy.

-It is worth reiterating that there are **two major aspects** to this initiative.

-1. Decred is discussing changes to its messaging and by definition, articulating its value proposition.
-2. This is the first RFP that solicits alternative proposals and then formalises the voting.

-The proposal contains a comment from Ammar, which prompted this post.

-    I'm interested in contributing towards this, but I am not a developer.
-If anyone is interested in partnering up, I'd be excited to help make this happen.

-## What does success look like from a 'governance perspective'?

-Decred has pioneered many aspects of decentralised governance and the complex machinery that makes this possible, from the [Politeia proposal](https://proposals.decred.org/proposals) and voting system, to the [Contractor Management System](https://github.com/decred/contractor-mgmt) for aiding transparent delivery of approved proposals and the soon to be [decentralised treasury](https://www.reddit.com/r/decred/comments/ic0cit/jz_on_twitter_ive_been_watching_marco_peereboom/), which puts the fund in the hands of stakeholders.

-The arrival of both the RFP process and a fundamental debate on the positioning of the project marks two new advances in this arena and provides a great platform to demonstrate both the utility of the system and the collective intelligence of a distributed community.

-Ammar ([here](https://medium.com/@Ammarooni/why-we-need-decred-an-inclusive-approach-to-sound-money-db2f990c107b)) and Checkmatey have written at length about their views on 'What Decred is' but as I'm sure they will also accept, their understanding and approach to explaining the project to outsiders has shifted over time.
+In this post, i will critically examine the suggested copy and collect alternative ways of telling Decred's message to the world.

+Narratives and marketing approaches to explain the project to outsiders have shifted over time and i see this as a natural process.
+Multiple narratives may coexist, this is something we [see in Bitcoin](https://uncommoncore.co/visions-of-bitcoin-how-major-bitcoin-narratives-changed-over-time/) as well.

-At the same time [Blockhead Capital](https://www.blockheadcap.com/post/decred-investment-thesis) and [Placeholder](https://www.placeholder.vc/blog/2018/5/12/decred-investment-thesis) among others have also outlined their 'investment' theses, whilst community members have also posited [alternative narrative paths](https://www.reddit.com/r/decred/comments/hg2a9k/forward_thinking_friday_decred_narratives_26_june/).
+Institutional investors such as[Blockhead Capital](https://www.blockheadcap.com/post/decred-investment-thesis) and [Placeholder](https://www.placeholder.vc/blog/2018/5/12/decred-investment-thesis) among others have  outlined their DCR 'investment' theses, whilst community members have offered [alternative narrative paths](https://www.reddit.com/r/decred/comments/hg2a9k/forward_thinking_friday_decred_narratives_26_june/).
+All these different ways of explaing Decred are relevant for this RFP.

-Personally this 'positioning' riddle has been at the heart of many of my [interactions](https://github.com/monsieurbulb/forksintheroad) with the community, so I am fascinated to see this process play out.

-Success with this RFP will come when there are a range of proposals, each bringing different insights that can be weighed against each other in a formal setting.

-Therefore the intention of this piece is two fold:

-1. Build on the example to offer a cheat sheet of sorts for those wishing to develop and submit alternative proposals.
-2. Lower the barrier to entry for submissions and in turn drive meaningful use of the RFP system.
-3. Procure interesting perspectives and insights from the community that can iterate/evolve the messaging.

 ## Thinking through messaging

-For those who already have strong views on the way they would position Decred the following may be useful, for those who have some ideas or instincts but no framework with which to test your messaging, then hopefully this will be helpful.

-### Step 1.

-Login / create a Github account, fork this gist and rename it to something distinctive.

-e.g. DCR-storeofvalue-proposal, DCR-dao-proposal, 'DCR-cyberneticorganism-proposal'.

-### Step 2.

-Work through the steps below

-*Note: Some of the following was first posted as a '[workshop wednesday](https://https://www.reddit.com/r/decred/comments/hj7n52/what_is_decred_workshopwednesday/)' on Decred's Reddit.*

 In any narrative development there are typically four key stages.

-This approach gives structure to storytelling and applies pretty much universally - from business to filmmaking and yes, even crypto-networks.
+This approach used by @mrbulb gives structure to storytelling and it applies pretty much universally - from business to filmmaking and yes, even crypto-networks.

     Insight - the big picture, what is the context to the story you are telling?